Communication Studies (CMST)

 Satisfies: a university graduation requirement–senior capstone.

-This is a required course for all students graduating with degrees in Communication Studies.
-Communication topics integrated into course content will include diverse audiences, interaction, strategy, ethics, and messages.
-In a seminar format and focused on contemporary issues relating to communication, the course will focus on the professional development of communication studies students.
+A required course for all students graduating with degrees in Communication Studies.
+Communication topics integrated into course content include diverse audiences, interaction, strategy, ethics, and messages.
+In a seminar format and focused on contemporary issues relating to communication, the course focuses on the professional development of communication studies students.

 CMST 494.
 PROFESSIONAL LEADERSHIP.
 2 Credits.

-Pre-requisites: declared in the Leadership Certificate, junior standing or instructor permission.
+Pre-requisites: CMST 493 with a grade ≥C-, declared in the Leadership minor, and instructor permission.

-This course is designed to integrate the knowledge obtained in the Leadership Certificate.
+Designed to integrate the knowledge obtained in the Leadership Minor.
 Students articulate their leadership philosophy, ethical guidelines, and ethical boundaries for effective leadership, and orally respond, as if in a professional interview, as to what leadership strengths they obtained and will apply in their future professions.

 CMST 495.
 INTERNSHIP/PRACTICUM.
 3-15 Credits.